omariomari2/omariomari2/README.md

 💡 Passionate about creating scalable apps, strengthening cybersecurity practices, and bridging the gap between technology and privacy

-💬 Let’s chat about Python, JavaScript, React, Node.js, Web Security, Cloud Infrastructure, or anything else in tech 🌍 Let’s collaborate on researches and projects likewise!
+💬 Let’s chat about Python, JavaScript, React, Node.js, Web Security, Cloud Infrastructure, or anything else in tech

+🌍 I'm open to collaborate on research and projects likewise!

 🎯 Fun fact: I’m always working on projects that mix my love for coding with social impact, like mental health awareness apps and security tools